How to Install a Ceiling Fan

 - Check the joists for any wiring or plumbing pipes that might be in the way before installing your ceiling fan.

-- Inspect the existing junction box to make sure it’s rated for ceiling fans.
-There should be an inscription on the box to indicate this.
+- Inspect the existing junction box to make sure it's rated for ceiling fans.
+There should be an inscription on the ceiling fan box to indicate this.
 The box is usually metal.
-If not, replace it with a fan-rated junction box and a fan brace between the ceiling joists to help support the fan’s weight.
+If not, replace it with a fan-rated junction box and a fan brace between the ceiling joist to help support the fan's weight.

-- Next, turn off power to the circuit and place any wall switches to the off position.
+- Next, turn off power at the circuit breaker and place any wall switches to the off position.

 - After turning off the power, place a piece of electrical tape across the switches at the wall and the breaker box to prevent anyone from coming by and turning the power back on while you are working.

-If you have to remove an existing fan or fixture, now is the time to do so.
+If you have to remove an existing fan or fixture prior to your new ceiling fan installation now is the time to do so.
 Disconnect any wires and enlist a helper to assist you in taking down the fan or fixture.

-- Insert the fan brace through the hole in the sheetrock and onto the ceiling.
+- Now, it's time to mount the junction box.
+Insert the fan brace through the hole in the drywall and onto the ceiling.
 The square tube of the brace should be centered with the hole.

 - Rotate the square tube with your hand until the teeth are firmly locked into the joist.
 Feel around to gauge your results.